Home » Our Work

 Performance-based planning and programming shapes the MPO’s Long Range Transportation Plan (LRTP) and Transportation Improvement Program (TIP).
 PBPP is also integrated into the MPO’s decision-making about planning emphasis areas and studies conducted via the Unified Planning Work Program (UPWP).
 Data and analyses from the Congestion Management Process (CMP) support the PBPP process.
 PBPP activities help the MPO make informed decisions in accountable, transparent ways.

-Please refer to the booklet Boston Region MPO Performance-based Planning and Programming (pdf) (html) for additional information on PBPP concepts, related federal requirements, and the MPO’s PBPP process.
+Please refer to the booklet Boston Region MPO Performance-based Planning and Programming (pdf) (html) for additional information about PBPP concepts, related federal requirements, and the MPO’s PBPP process.

 Recent Activities and MPO Actions

 On February 1, 2018, the MPO board voted to adopt the Commonwealth of Massachusetts’s calendar year (CY) 2018 targets for a set of federally required highway safety performance measures.
 The Commonwealth and MPOs are required to establish one-year targets for these measures, which pertain to fatalities and serious injuries occurring on roadways, on an annual basis.
 By adopting these targets, the MPO agrees to plan and program projects that help the Commonwealth achieve its roadway safety targets.
-For more information about these measures, CY 2018 targets, and related processes, please refer to this memo (pdf) (html).
+For more information about these measures, CY 2018 targets, and related processes, please refer to the memo titled Federally Required CY 2018 Highway Safety Targets (pdf) (html).

 This interactive dashboard tells the story of how the Boston region’s transportation system has changed over time.
-You can explore data on crashes, bridge and pavement condition, bicycle and pedestrian facilities, and congestion, as well as the characteristics of the people that use the system.
-Learn more about the individual towns where you live, work, and play, as well as the region as a whole.
+Explore data on crashes, bridge and pavement condition, bicycle and pedestrian facilities, and congestion, as well as the characteristics of the people who use the system.
+Learn more about the individual towns where you live and work, as well as the region as a whole.

 As the MPO expands its PBPP process, this dashboard will be updated to reflect new data, measures, targets, and graphics.
-Keep visiting this tool to see these upgrades!
+Keep visiting this site to see these upgrades.

 The MPO welcomes your feedback on the PBPP process, including the selection of measures, targets, and projects to improve the transportation system’s performance.

-- View the MPO’s meeting calendar to find opportunities to listen to MPO discussions and share your feedback in person.
+- View the MPO’s meeting calendar to find opportunities to listen to MPO discussions and provide feedback in person.

-- Share your feedback online through these public involvement channels.
+- Share your comments online through any of the MPO’s public involvement channels.